 Using action words on your resume

-Action words are used to describe your impact in previous roles.
-The typical action words people think of when putting their resume together are increased and decreased.
-While these are everyone’s bread-and-butter, there are alternatives you can choose from too.
+Action words are used to describe the impact you’ve had in your previous roles.
+The typical action words people think of when putting their resume together are these two words: increased and decreased.

 Alternatives to increased